AriaFallah/WebpackTutorial/part1/README.md

 }
 ```

-So now we have written a config that allows us to minify and bundle our javascript.
+So now we have written a config that allows us to minify and bundle our JavaScript.
 This bundle
 could be copied and pasted into another project's directory, and thrown into a `<script>` tag there.
 You can skip to the [conclusion](#conclusion) if you only care about the basics of using webpack
-with *only javascript*.
+with *only JavaScript*.

 ## A More Complete Example

-Alternatively, because webpack can do more than just work with javascript, you can avoid the
+Alternatively, because webpack can do more than just work with JavaScript, you can avoid the
 copy-pasting and manage your entire project with webpack.

 In the following section, we are going to create a very simple website using webpack.
 If you wish to